Technical Committee (TC) CYBER (cybersecurity) Activity Report 2021

 Security is particularly important to developments in networked systems such as the Internet of Things (IoT) and Industry 4.0.
 In addition, technologies such as virtualization and cloud computing bring with them specific security threats.

-At the same time, sensitivity towards the privacy of individuals/organizations and their data is intensifying with media exposure of insecure practice by governments and businesses, and there has been a proliferation of legislation worldwide, driven by these growing security concerns.
+Sensitivity towards the privacy of individuals/organizations and their data is intensifying with media exposure of insecure products and services, and there has been a proliferation of legislation worldwide driven by these growing security concerns.
 Balancing the twin demands of privacy and protection is a major challenge.
 Solutions must include a reliable and secure network infrastructure, but they also depend on trust on the part of users – both individuals and businesses – that privacy, confidentiality, secure identification, privacy-friendly security, the visibility of security and other concerns are properly addressed.

 Security standardization, sometimes in support of legislative actions, has a key role to play in protecting the communications and business we depend on.
 A trusted centre of expertise, our Cybersecurity Technical Committee (TC CYBER) develops market-driven standardization solutions to meet strategic high-level needs, as well as offering guidance to regulators, users, manufacturers and network operators.